YFWang-97/blind_video_denoisers_for_TEM/README.md

 This repository provides an unsupervised denoising framework based on artificial intelligence developed to overcome these limitations.
 Our denoising pipeline enables atomic-resolution visualization of metal nanoparticle surfaces by leveraging Deep Learning models to exploit the correllation among neighboring pixels and/or frames.

-The provided pipeline can be easilly adapted in order to denoise other data types, either images or videos, beyond TEM videos in `.tif` file.
+The provided pipeline can be easilly adapted in order to denoise other data types, either images or videos, beyond TEM videos in `.tif` or `.npy` file.

 ## Denoisers:
 The present package incorporates the following denoisers: